 According to the World Health Organisation, up to 4.3 million people die a year from diseases related to indoor pollution.
 True, a lot of indoor pollution around the world can be attributed to those who cook inside on indoor fires, and use solid fuels (like coal) to heat their homes but also, indoor pollution can stem from cleaning products, air fresheners and things like faulty boilers.
 In fact, in the UK alone, 40,000 people are estimated to die each year due to indoor pollution, according to a report from the Royal College of Physicians.

-In 1989, though, NASA found that the leaves, roots, soil and microorganisms of plants can also help reduce indoor pollution.
+So what to do?
+You could get an air purifier.
+Although these can be expensive.
+Another tip is to fill your home with plants.
+In 1989, NASA found that the leaves, roots, soil and microorganisms of plants can also help reduce indoor pollution.
 They recommend having one plant per every 100 square feet of house.

 But which ones work best?
 Click through to find out.